-If your plan only covers a portion of the visit (i.e. 80%) you will have to pay the difference to the clinic,
+If your plan only covers a portion of the visit (i.e. 80%) you will have to pay the difference to CAVE, the provider.

-If your plan has a deductible, which you pay on your first visit, you will have to pay the difference to the clinic.
+If your plan has a deductible, which you pay on your first visit, you will have to pay the difference to the CAVE.

 Questions to ask your provider:

 Being prepared for direct billing before you come in for your first visit for is always a good idea.
 Due to privacy issues, you are the only one who can ask about your plan.
 Plan to make a quick phone call and ask the following questions:

 What is my coverage period?

 Do I have an annual deductible?

 What are my maximums for each category? (dollar amount)

 Up to what amount is covered per each visit?
 Is it different for initial visits versus follow-ups?